What do you expect from your

 among available options?
 A new paper indicated that the patient’s social, psychological, and other non-clinical

-characteristics must be considered in planning care.
+characteristics must be taken into account in planning care.
 (3)

 One issue in the back-surgery decision that reportedly influences